DavidSRoy/QuotationFixer/README.md

 ## Steps
-1. Click on QuotationFixer.zip.
+1. Click the link to download : https://github.com/DavidSRoy/QuotationFixer/raw/master/QuotationFixer.zip
-2. Click Download.
-You may recieve warnings that the file may be dangerous.
+2. You may recieve warnings that the file may be dangerous.
 Select "Keep" or dismiss warnings.
 3. Extract the contents of the zip file into another folder.
 4. Navigate to that folder.
 4. Open QuotationFixer.exe after downloading.
 Windows SmartDefender may prevent you from running the file.
 Click "More Info" and "Run Anyway"